Dedication (Bay City Rollers album)

-Dedication is an album by Scottish band, Bay City Rollers, released in September 1976.
+Dedication is an album by the Scottish band Bay City Rollers, released in September 1976.
 It was the band's fourth original studio album, and the first new album to be released in the wake of their enormous worldwide success of early 1976.
 Its release was supported by a number of singles, most notably "Yesterday's Hero", "Money Honey", "Rock and Roll Love Letter" and their cover version of the Dusty Springfield song "I Only Want to Be with You" which featured only on the North American release.